edwardlu/cyber_rt_standalone_r6.0.0/README.md

 Build and Install

 1, Prepare install fast-rtps , gflag , glog , uuid , protobuf ...
+   (1) Config the glog in shared library mode
+   (2) uuid and poco can be installed by apt-get by
+         apt-get install uuid-dev
+         apt-get install libpoco-dev
 2, If not Ubuntu 1804,some of the *.cc or *.h need to modify (C++11/C++14)

 mkdir build